-- Each hospital that provides esophageal cancer surgery and/or pancreatic cancer surgery shall report to the Department for each hospital fiscal year: - a) the number of esophageal and/or pancreatic cancer operations, respectively; - b) the number of esophageal and/or pancreatic cancer operations by principal surgeon; - c) the mortality rate for esophageal and/or pancreatic cancer patients at three (3) months, and the readmission rates.
+- 45.8 Each hospital that provides esophageal cancer surgery and/or pancreatic cancer surgery shall report to the Department for each hospital fiscal year: - a) the number of esophageal and/or pancreatic cancer operations, respectively; - b) the number of esophageal and/or pancreatic cancer operations by principal surgeon; - c) the mortality rate for esophageal and/or pancreatic cancer patients at three (3) months, and the readmission rates.

-45.9 The penalties for violations of the standards set forth in section 45.0 herein shall be in accordance with those set forth in Chapter 23-17 of the Rhode Island General Laws, as amended, and section 7.0 herein.
-Failure to maintain the minimal esophageal and/or pancreatic cancer surgery program standards set forth herein may result in the revocation or suspension of the hospital's esophageal and/or pancreatic cancer surgery program designation and/or cessation of its activities.
+45.9 The penalties for violations of the standards set forth in § 45.0 of these Regulations shall be in accordance with those set forth in RIGL Chapter 23-17 and § 7.0 of these Regulations.
+Failure to maintain the minimal esophageal and/or pancreatic cancer surgery program standards set forth in these Regulations may result in the revocation or suspension of the hospital's esophageal and/or pancreatic cancer surgery program designation and/or cessation of its activities.
 The hospital shall post notices for patients and shall notify physicians, if its status as an approved esophageal and/or pancreatic cancer surgery program has been revoked or suspended.